mr-beerkiss/frontend-style-guide/javascript/README.md

-# Photo JavaScript Style Guide
+# Photobox JavaScript Style Guide

 *A mostly reasonable approach to JavaScript*